 When a seller achieves their quota, they’ll also receive their incentive target pay.
 Sales quotas are set by sales leaders and are an incentive for sellers to perform.
 Sales enablement teams work closely with sales leadership to monitor quota attainment to ensure enablement efforts are focused on helping every seller meet and beat their quota each quarter.

 Often, sales organizations invest a lot of time and resources into developing a great onboarding program.
 And that’s certainly not a bad thing.
-A solid onboarding program can serve as a great foundation for sellers’ success, getting them familiar with the company, its products, goals, and how sellers will play a role in achieving those goals.
+A solid onboarding program can serve as a great foundation for sellers’ success, familiarizing them with the company, its products, goals, and how sellers will play a role in achieving those goals.
 What’s more, great onboarding is proven to get you closer to your revenue goals.
-According to CSO Insights, effective onboarding services that meet or exceed expectations can improve quota attainment by 16.2%.

 But the thing is, new reps are bombarded with information during onboarding — and unlikely to retain it all.
-In fact, people forget 70% of the information they learn during training within a week — and 87% within a month.
+In fact, research from Ardent Learning shows that the most significant loss of knowledge happens within the first day and within three months, most people have forgotten between 84% and 90% of the information they learned during training.

 Reason #2: Your reps can’t find the content they need — or they don’t even know it exists